callahantiff/OMOP2OBO/README.rst

 Releases
 ########

-All code and mappings for each release are free to download, see `Wiki <https://github.com/callahantiff/PheKnowLator/wiki>`__
+- All code and mappings for each release are free to download, see `Wiki <https://github.com/callahantiff/PheKnowLator/wiki>`__

+- We are working on a publishing this work, but if you'd like to use the validated mappings immediately, please `send us an email`_.

 **Current Release:**
  Release currently in preparation and planned for ***December 2020***!